How to Grow a Subreddit From Zero: The Complete Guide to Building an Active Community

 Ignoring Mobile Experience

-Over 70% of Reddit traffic is mobile.
+Over 70% of Reddit traffic is mobile in 2026.
 Make sure your subreddit looks good on mobile -- test the banner, description, and rules on the Reddit app.

 Not Having a Clear Purpose

 Your subreddit needs a clear, specific purpose.
-"A community about marketing" is too broad and competes with established subreddits.
-"A community for B2B SaaS marketers sharing what actually works" is specific enough to attract a dedicated audience.
+"A community about marketing" is too broad and competes with established subreddits that have years of momentum.

 Growth Metrics to Track